kinde-starter-kits/flutter-starter-kit/README.md

 > - does not contain underscores or capital letters as those are illegal characters for URI schemes.
 > - is distinct enough to avoid conflicts with other apps.
 >
 > You can use the appId/bundleId of your app as your custom scheme.
 This is a quite common practice but ensure it adheres to the above guidelines.
-If it doesn't, feel free to choose a different scheme.
+If it doesn't, please choose a different scheme.

 In your main.dart file,